 - Serve the chicken and rice garnished with fresh parsley, if desired.

-- Either bone in or boneless chicken thighs may be used.
-Bone in, skin on will provide the most flavor.
+- Chicken - Use bone-in or boneless chicken thighs.
+Bone in, and skin on will provide the most flavor.
 For 6 servings, about 3 pounds of bone in chicken thighs will be needed or about 2 pounds for boneless.
 A whole chicken cut into pieces can also be used.
+Chicken breasts can be used too, but will yield less flavor.
+Always cook chicken to 165˚ when checked with a reliable kitchen thermometer.